 24 July 2016: The Arboretum (noon and 4pm)

 Details of where the performances will start can be found on the website www.ng-spaces.org.uk.

 Victorian Children’s Games

-The Victorian Children’s Games sessions are being led by Peter Hammond from Hands on Our History http://handsonourhistory.co.uk/.
+The Victorian Children’s Games sessions are being led by Hands on Our History http://handsonourhistory.co.uk/.
 They will give 21st century children the opportunity to experience, hands-on, the toys and games used by their great, great, great, (and possibly great) grandparents.
 They are suitable for children from the age of 5-13, who must be accompanied by an adult.